Désolé (Sexion d'Assaut song)

-"Désolé" (English: "Sorry") is a single from Sexion d'Assaut which appeared in the album L'École des points vitaux released on 12 April 2010.
-In the music video "Plus qu'un son", we learn that the single has sold more than 200,000 copies.
+"Désolé" (English: "Sorry") is a song by Sexion d'Assaut released on 12 April 2010, from the album L'École des points vitaux.

-The song reached number one on the SNEP and became a top-ten hit in France and then the song stayed number one for seven weeks from 2 May to 13 June.
+The single reached number one on the SNEP and became a top-ten hit in France and then the song stayed number one for seven weeks from 2 May to 13 June.
 Désolé is a gold single.

 Background and writing

 Gims, as usual, had several melodies on his cell phone.
 Among other things, he had that of Désolé.
 He played it for the composer of the group Wisla, then played it on the piano.
 He keeps the instrumental, telling himself that he would put it on a mixtape and add shots to it from behind.
 He played the instrumental to Black M, Barack Adama and Dawala.

 Black M called Gims crazy and came up with an idea to improve the product.
 He wanted Lefa, Gims, Black M and Barack Adama to each pose an 8 bar verse that would be separated from each other by the chorus.
 This piece created a little controversy following the sentence "When I see what this land of kouffar has done to you".

 Désolé was a great success and the object of parodies like that of Les Guignols on 22 May 2012, the one on Raymond Domenech in NRJ's Le 6/9, or the parody of Kevin Razy with the "Sexion d'homo".